dogweather/rspec-webservice_matchers/README.md

 This library takes a minimalist approach: it simply adds new RSpec matchers.
 Therefore, you can use your own RSpec writing style; there's no new DSL to learn.

-If you're too busy to install this and code the tests by hand, you can try the [new hosted service which runs RSpec in the cloud](http://nonstop.qa).
+If you're too busy to install this and code the tests by hand, you can try the [new hosted service which runs these RSpec matchers in the cloud](http://nonstop.qa).

 Installation